 Popular Career Options

 After receiving a diploma or certificate from a nursing assistant program, students must take the state certification examination to enter the work force as certified nursing assistants.
 The test is a written and practical examination covering areas such patient care, CPR, nutrition, safety and the taking of vital signs.
 Upon passage, graduates may apply for entry-level positions even while furthering his or her nursing education, if desired.
 Some options include orderly, home health aide, patient care technician and private home care companion.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor and Statistics (BLS), nursing assistants have a faster-than-average projected job growth of 18% for 2014-2024.
-As of May 2015, the BLS also reported that nursing assistants had a median annual salary of $25,710.
+According to the U.S. Bureau of Labor and Statistics (BLS), nursing assistants have faster-than-average projected job growth of 9% for 2018-2028.
+As of May 2019, the BLS also reported that nursing assistants had a median annual salary of $29,660.

 With hands-on and in-class training, nursing assistant certificate and diploma programs prepare and qualify students for the state certification exams necessary to work as CNAs.
 These programs can also serve as starting points for those interested in careers in medicine.